This post may contain affiliate links. Read my full disclosure.

 Yes!
 I had Pimples after Using This!

-To be honest with you, I bought it about a year ago and gave up on it after using it for less than a week.
+To be honest with you, I bought it about a year ago and gave up using it after a week.
 I was wondering why there were so many positive reviews online when this serum broke me out quite badly.
-I’d more than 10 tiny bumps emerging even at places where I didn’t normally get pimples (e.g. forehead, neck).
+I’d more than 10 tiny bumps emerging even at places where I don’t normally get pimples (e.g. forehead, neck).

-With the unexpected breakout, I didn’t dare touch it for a long time.
+With the unexpected breakout, I didn’t dare touch this serum for a long time.

 A Second Attempt a Year Later

 A year later, I decided to give MUAC Mandelic Acid Serum (10%) another go before writing it off totally.
 Thank goodness I did that, for I wouldn’t have been able to reap its benefits.
 And my $$$ would have gone to waste.

 Yes, it still broke me out.
 During the first application, I had more than 10 tiny bumps emerging after a few hours.
 Fortunately, these pimples were micro-sized (about the size of a pore) and the sebum within could be scrapped off easily.
 No need to squeeze and it won’t develop obvious scars thereafter – just pink marks.
 This could be the purging phase?